Mission: Our mission is “Teaching Family Medicine to provide full spectrum compassionate care for communities in need”

 We are unique, in having seven Obstetrician-Gynecologists as faculty, providing one of the most collegial family medicine/obstetric relationships available.
 Our OB/GYN teaching, labor management experience, and high risk prenatal clinic takes our OB experience way beyond “baby-catching”.

-Our full-time Behavioral Scientist is a published authority on patient centered interviewing; our part time Pediatrician boasts urban underserved experience; our full-time Pharmacist is based in our clinic; and we have two Nurse Practitioners and a full time Social Worker—all to augment resident training/patient care.
+Our full-time Behavioral Scientist shares her expertise in cultural competence; our part time Pediatrician boasts urban-under resourced experience; our full-time Pharmacist is based in our clinic; and we have two Nurse Practitioners and a full time Social Worker—all to augment resident training/patient care.

-In our building, we also have a psychiatrist who does consultations four days a week, and behavioral health counselors for our patients.
+In our building, we also have a psychiatrist who does consultations three days a week, and behavioral health counselors for our patients.